ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Benchmark problems

 A key advantage of \improvevolve's modular design is the built-in flexibility to resume optimization from a given high-quality solution.
-We demonstrate this with \textbf{ImprovEvolve+E}: starting from \alphaevolve's solution (\Cref{fig:alpha_func}), we apply a human-edited version of our evolved program with three changes (see \Cref{sec:autocorr_improver_code} for the annotated diff): (i)~replacing the original multi-grid schedule (resolutions up to 32\,768) with a progressive schedule that starts at the input resolution and scales up to 1.6 million steps, so that the optimizer can meaningfully refine \alphaevolve's 50\,000-step function; (ii)~removing the lower clipping of $10^{-10}$ to preserve small input function steps; and (iii)~increasing the number of L-BFGS iterations per stage to allow finer convergence at the higher resolutions.
-In just fifteen iterations of the \texttt{improve}--\texttt{perturb} loop, we obtain a new state-of-the-art lower bound of $C(f) = 0.96258$ (\Cref{fig:improv_func}).
-As with the hexagon task, this result highlights the value of human--LLM collaboration: the LLM produces the core algorithmic structure through evolution, while a domain expert contributes targeted refinements that would be difficult for the model to discover on its own---in this case, the knowledge that a much finer discretization is needed to improve upon a 50\,000-step solution.
+We demonstrate this with \textbf{ImprovEvolve+E}: starting from \alphaevolve's solution (\Cref{fig:alpha_func}), we apply a human-edited version of the evolved program with three changes (annotated diff in \Cref{sec:autocorr_improver_code}): (i)~replacing the original multi-grid schedule (resolutions up to 32\,768) with a progressive schedule that begins at the input resolution and scales up to 1.6 million steps, so the optimizer can meaningfully refine \alphaevolve's 50\,000-step function; (ii)~removing the lower clipping at $10^{-10}$ that would otherwise erase small input-function steps; and (iii)~raising the L-BFGS iteration cap to allow finer convergence at the higher resolutions.
+In just fifteen iterations of the \texttt{improve}--\texttt{perturb} loop we obtain a new state-of-the-art lower bound of $C(f) = 0.96258$ (\Cref{fig:improv_func}).
+As with hexagon packing, this highlights the value of human--LLM collaboration: the LLM produces the core algorithmic structure through evolution, while a domain expert contributes targeted refinements that would be hard for the model to discover unaided---here, the insight that a much finer discretisation is needed to improve on a 50\,000-step solution.